-With the Taj Mahal, in close proximity, Trident, Agra is the perfect base to experience this city steeped in history.
+With the Taj Mahal in close proximity, Trident, Agra is the perfect base to experience this city steeped in history.
 Beautifully landscaped gardens and water fountains welcome you to this charming hotel.
 Built in local red stone, reminiscent of the Mughal era, the hotel features 135 tastefully appointed rooms and suites, which overlook the central courtyard and gardens.
 The soothing views are perfectly complemented by a selection of dining options, recreation and wellness facilities, accompanied by our warm service.
-Children will love our signature Trident Kids Club, their own paradise with games, play area and their very own tent !
+Guests can also enjoy access to high speed internet for up to 4 devices with our compliments.
+Children will love our signature Trident Kids' Club, their own paradise with games, play area and their very own tent!
 From a morning yoga session to an indulgent spa therapy or fun activities for the children, a stay at Trident, Agra has plenty to offer.

 "I have travelled a lot and I cannot remember staying in such a nice hotel.
 The food was superb and the chef seemed to take a personal interest in every guest.
 I was sorry that my stay was only for 2 nights, but the best 2 nights of my India tour."

 Enriched with a rich historical and cultural backdrop, the city of Agra dates back to several centuries.
 It finds mention in the Mahabharata (third century BC), where it has been referred to as Agrabana or Paradise City.
 In the 16th and 17th centuries it became the capital of the Mughal Empire and many of the city's best-known monuments were built during this period.
 The city reached its zenith between 1556 and 1658, under the successive rules of Emperors Akbar, Shah Jahan and Jahangir.

 Located a stone's throw away, the most extravagant monument of love, made in pure white marble..
 KNOW MORE